ipfs/ipfs-gui/README.md

 We are focused on rebuilding and shipping the new [IPFS Web UI].

-Once that is shipped we will be extracting what we have learned into a UI guidebook and a resuable component library.
+Once that is shipped we will be extracting what we have learned into a UI guidebook and a reusable component library.
 Then we'll be using those components to develop the next iteration of [IPFS Desktop] and [IPFS Companion].

 ![Roadmap](./ROADMAP.png)